MatsEsseldeurs/spiroid/docs/README.md

 - universe/particles.rs: Public interface for particles (`Star` and `Planet`) and generic `Particle` types.
 - universe/particles/planet.rs: `Planet` model.
 - universe/particles/star.rs: `Star` model.
-- universe/particles/star/star_csv.rs: Structure of the stellar evolution from `STAREVOL` models.
+- universe/particles/star/star_csv.rs: Structure of the stellar evolution CSV from `STAREVOL` or `MESA` models.
 - utils.rs: Misc helper functions, precomputed factorial, etc.

 # Known issues and limitations

 - Due to issues with the integrator, certain simulations can become stuck in a seeminly endless loop when the timestep becomes too small.
 These have been observed with simulations enabling Kaula tides on the planet.
-- Data is output at every accepted timestep.
-Files can become quite large for long running simulations.
 - Simulations with both stellar evolution and planetary tides (kaula) disabled are untested.

 # Notes